All Data on the Table: Novel Dataset and Benchmark for Cross-Modality Scientific Information Extraction: Introduction

+Annotating such a benchmark remains challenging because 1) it requires domain expertise and considerable annotation effort to comprehensively label a sizeable benchmark, 2) it requires annotators to understand the domain and the whole paper to maintain annotation consistency across different modalities, and 3) annotations need to be fine-grained enough (and consistent across documents) to unlock relevant semantics.
 To overcome these annotation challenges, we develop a semi-supervised pipeline for annotating entities in text and both entities and relations in tables of academic papers, which involves a two-stage iterative procedure.
 Specifically, a replaceable extractor is first trained on a small amount of high-quality manually annotated papers and then utilized to label a large number of papers automatically.
 Experts are introduced next to correct any false labels.
-This process can be repeated iteratively multiple times, with the extractor becoming more accurate as it is able to use the newly labeled data to improve its performance.
-During training, we also adopt label mapping in text extraction via leveraging existing high-quality benchmarks \cite{luan2018multi,jain2020scirex} to enrich our annotations.
-We also prove that the table extractor is more approachable when informed of the extraction results of paper text, which provides more accurate annotations and conveys ample contextual information for tables.
+This process can be repeated iteratively multiple times, with the extractor becoming more accurate as it can use the newly labeled data to improve its performance.
+During training, we also adopt label mapping in text extraction via leveraging existing benchmarks \cite{luan2018multi,jain2020scirex} to enrich our annotations.
+We also prove that informing the table extractor with text extraction results leads to more accurate and context-rich table annotations.

-Based on this pipeline, we release 1) SciCM, a high-quality expert annotated benchmark that supports multiple cross-modality IE tasks in the scientific domain; 2) a large-scale scientific corpus containing automatically annotated papers with various domains; 3) a visualization tool that enables our annotators to get a global view of key information in scientific papers; and 4) the pipeline itself, which can be utilized as is or further extended.
-We conduct experiments on newly created benchmarks utilizing state-of-the-art IE models and popular LLMs such as ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}} to showcase its characteristics and as a baseline.
-To further explore how our pipeline strengthens annotations, we also analyze the quality and speed based on our benchmark and perform a thorough error analysis.
+Based on this pipeline, we release 1) \textsc{\textbf{SciCM}}, a high-quality expert annotated benchmark that supports multiple \underline{\textbf{Sci}}entific \underline{\textbf{C}}ross-\underline{\textbf{M}}odality IE tasks; 2) a large-scale corpus containing automatically annotated papers with different domains; 3) a visualization tool that enables researchers to get a global view of key information in scientific papers; and 4) the pipeline itself, which can be utilized as provided or further extended.
+We conduct experiments on \textsc{SciCM} utilizing SoTA IE models and popular LLMs such as ChatGPT to showcase its characteristics and as a baseline.
+To further investigate the efficacy of our pipeline, we assess both the quality and the speed of annotation on \textsc{SciCM}.
+Additionally, a thorough error analysis is conducted.

 We summarize our key contributions as follows: 1) we are the first to explore cross-modality IE to build a bridge between text and tables in scientific articles; 2) we develop a semi-supervised pipeline for annotating scientific terms along with their relations without requesting lots of human supervision at document-level; 3) we release a high-quality benchmark that enables diverse SciIE tasks and a large-scale corpus to facilitate research over the scientific literature; 4) extensive experiments validate the efficiency, effectiveness, and adaptability of our semi-supervised pipeline.